fivethirty/satisficer/README.md

 # Cool Page
 ```

-Satsficer will render the markdown content to HTML and place it in the output
+When building a site, Satisficer will render markdown to HTML using templates in
+the `layout` directory and place the results in the output directory according
-directory according to the following rules:
+to the following rules:

 - Any file that matches `**/index.md` is rendered to `**/index.html`.
 - Any other markdown file is rendered into `index.html`in a new subdirectory
   with the same name as the file, e.g. `about.md` is rendered to
   `about/index.html`.

+#### Non-Markdown Content

-Non-markdown files in `content` are copied to the output directory as-is.
+Non-markdown files in `content` are copied directly to the output directory.

-Here's an example of a `content` directory and the resulting output:
+#### Example Directory Structure

 ```
 content/